Punjab, India: Rainfall

 The winter season remains very cool with temperatures falling below freezing at some places.
 Winter also brings in some western disturbances.
 Rainfall in the winter provides relief to the farmers as some of the winter crops in the region of Shivalik Hills are entirely dependent on this rainfall.
 As per meteorological statistics, the sub-Shivalik area receives more than 100 mm of rainfall in the winter months.

-Flora and fauna
+According to the World Air Quality Report 2024, Mullanpur (Punjab) is one of the world's 20 most polluted city in India.

+Wildlife

 The fauna of the area is rich, with 396 types of birds, 214 kinds of Lepidoptera, 55 varieties of fish, 20 types of reptiles, and 19 kinds of mammals.
 The state of Punjab has large wetland areas, bird sanctuaries that house numerous species of birds, and many zoological parks.
 Wetlands include the national wetland Hari-Ke-Pattan, the wetland of Kanjli, and the wetlands of Kapurthala Sutlej.
 Wildlife sanctuaries include the Harike in the district of Tarn Taran Sahib, the Zoological Park in Rupnagar, Chhatbir Bansar Garden in Sangrur, Aam Khas Bagh in Sirhind, Amritsar's famous Ram Bagh Palace, Shalimar Garden in Kapurthala, and the famous Baradari Garden in the city of Patiala.

-Animals
+Flora

+Punjab has the lowest forest cover as a percentage of land area of any Indian state, with 3.6% of its total area under forest cover as of 2017.
+During the Green Revolution, large tracts of jungles were cut-down in the state to make room for agriculture and forested areas were also cleared for road infrastructure and residential homes.
+Various NGOs are working towards afforestation and reforestation of the state by launching educational drives, planting saplings, working towards regulatory changes, and pressuring organisations to follow environmental laws.
+One NGO, EcoSikh, has planted over 100 forests, composed of native plant species, in the state using the Japanese Miyawaki methodology that are named 'Guru Nanak Sacred Forests'.
+Native plant species are facing the risk of extirpation from the state but planting mini-forests throughout the land can help prevent this from occurring.
+Prior to the Green Revolution, Butea monosperma (known as 'dhak' in Punjabi) trees were found in abundance in the state.